 ‘Severus?’
 That thought almost brought his feet to a halt.
 Could he face his friend taking his last breath?
 For that was the only reason Severus would appear in his kitchen close to two in the morning.
 Snatching his emergency portkey off the kitchen counter as he entered, he flew across the room to the black form collapsed on the floor.
 Grabbing a tea towel, he dropped to his knees, pressed it to Severus’ neck, hoping that he was applying just the right amount of pressure, draped himself over Severus holding on as tight as he could, and activated his portkey.

 They fell to the cold stone floor, and the smell of antiseptic cleaners penetrating Patrick’s nose.
 He sat up while still holding the towel tightly against Severus’ neck.
 Closing his eyes, he shut his grief in a small corner in the back of his mind.
 He had a task that had to be completed, one that Severus came to him for.
-Latching onto words said far to often in these troubled times, he began to administer Severus’ Last Rites.
+Latching onto words said far to often for his heart, he began to administer Severus’ Last Rites.

 “The grace and peace of God our Father and the Lord Jesus Christ be with you.”
 He bit back a sob as he paused for the habitual response that wouldn’t come this time.
 He could hear Severus’ voice in his head rejoin ‘And also with you.’